Estimating unknown dynamics and cost as a bilinear system with Koopman-based Inverse Optimal Control: Introduction

-In this paper, we propose a novel approach to simultaneously learn unknown system dynamics and cost functions by leveraging bilinear Koopman representations for Inverse Optimal Control.
-Specifically, a modified Extended Dynamic Mode Decomposition with control (EDMDc) \cite{koopman_brunton, haseli2023modeling} is used to obtain a bilinear control system that exactly captures the original nonlinear dynamics.
-Building on this bilinear model, Pontryagin’s Maximum Principle (PMP) conditions are derived, which resemble the inverse LQR problem due to state–control separability.
-This observation allows a tractable solution for unknown cost functions, without resorting to heavily nonlinear IOC formulations.
-Our approach thereby provides a robust alternative for IOC with unknown dynamics, including benefits from the well-studied theory of bilinear systems.
-Unlike previous inverse LQR work \cite{discrete_ioc} this method can also handle nonlinear dynamics by representing them as bilinear systems.
-Additionally, it does not rely on complex deep neural networks for convergence analysis, as in previous Koopman-based IOC methods \cite{koopman_ioc}, making it more accessible and easier to analyze.
-Approximating the dynamics as a bilinear system also allows us to leverage the extensive analytical properties of bilinear control systems \cite{BilinearSystems, control_bilinear}, providing a solid foundation for further analysis and application.
-To our knowledge, this is the first work mixing Koopman for IOC, as opposed to the also novel \cite{koopman_ioc} where Koopman is first used independently for linear system identification, followed by nonlinear IOC, without a comprehensive integration of both.
+In this paper, we propose a novel approach to learn unknown system dynamics and cost functions by leveraging bilinear Koopman representations for IOC.
+Specifically, a modified Extended Dynamic Mode Decomposition with control (EDMDc) \cite{koopman_brunton} is used to obtain a bilinear control system in lifted coordinates.
+Building on this model, Pontryagin’s Maximum Principle (PMP) conditions are derived, which resemble the inverse LQR problem due to state-control separability, and enable a tractable solution for estimating unknown cost functions without resorting to nonlinear deep learning-based Koopman methods.
+Compared to inverse LQR approaches \cite{discrete_ioc}, our method also handles nonlinear dynamics through the bilinear representation, while benefiting from the well-studied theory of bilinear control systems \cite{BilinearSystems}.
+We demonstrate the effectiveness of our method through simulations and a robotic experiment, highlighting its potential for broader applications in control, particularly in human motion prediction.
+To our knowledge, this is the first work to directly integrate Koopman lifting with IOC, in contrast to \cite{koopman_ioc} where Koopman is used separately for system identification followed by nonlinear IOC.

-Our contributions also include analysis on why bilinear systems with separable original control input from the state are advantageous in this context, since non-separable ones are intractable for IOC and separable linear systems generally need at least one unactuated mode in the original nonlinear system.
-Moreover, we present a lemma on why the original nonlinear system cannot contain unactuated modes.
-Lastly, the effectiveness of the proposed method is demonstrated through theoretical analysis, simulation studies and a robotic experiment, highlighting its potential for broader applications in control system approximation and design, particularly in the context of human motion prediction.

-The remainder of the paper is organized as follows.
-Section II presents the preliminaries and problem formulation, including a review of IOC and Koopman operator theory.
-Section III details the main results, including derivations for obtaining cost functions through bilinear Koopman representations and PMP conditions, and the proposed learning algorithm.
-Sections IV and V provide simulation studies and an experiment to illustrate the effectiveness of our approach.
-Finally, Section VI concludes the paper and discusses future work.